Opportunities for Office Space in Brooklyn New York

 Sunset Park / Industry City

 Bordering Carroll Gardens, Cobble Hill, and Park Slope, three of the most popular residential neighborhoods, Gowanus is no longer just an industrial corridor.
-Many warehouses and former factories under the Brooklyn-Queens Expressway and along the Gowanus Canal are being transformed into mixed-use retail and office spaces.
+Many warehouses in Brooklyn and former factories under the Brooklyn-Queens Expressway and along the Gowanus Canal are being transformed into mixed-use retail and office spaces.

-Gowanus has numerous private office and coworking options, and many notable technology firms, high-end retailers, and creative agencies are set up in properties here.
+Gowanus has numerous private and coworking options, and many notable technology firms, high-end retailers, and creative agencies are set up in properties here.

 Red Hook comprises the area formerly called South Brooklyn.
 Primarily a shipping hub, the Red Hook corporate real estate market is only beginning to match the upward trend of properties in the neighborhood’s residential market.
 Red Hook is an ideal location for businesses that require lots of space for machinery—or simply those that want to find a place to stretch out and take advantage of cheaper than average rents.